andreaugustorossi/Rossmann-Kaggle/README.md

  ![](img/crosval.png)

-Although Random Forest has shown the best performance, XGBoost may be a better solution, because it is lightweight to deploy.
+Linear models performed poorly, which implies that the problem is more complex and non-linear.
+Although Random Forest has shown the best performance, XGBoost may be a better solution, because it is lightweight to deploy and fast.
 For even better performance, Boruta was chosen as a feature selector to fine-tuning the model.
 Including all the features selected by Boruta the performance has had a significant improvement.
 The result is as follows:

 ![](img/xgb.png)